Fishing In Park County

 What’s the difference between a good fisherman and a bad one?

 Lakes and Reservoirs – There are several lakes and reservoirs in Park County, Colorado that offer fishing year-round.
-Antero Reservoir, Elevenmile Canyon Reservoir, Spinney Mountain Reservoir, Jefferson Lake, and Lake George all have great fishing.
+Antero Reservoir, Elevenmile Canyon Reservoir, Spinney Mountain Reservoir, and Jefferson Lake, all have great fishing.

 Rivers & Streams – There are some great creeks, rivers and streams that run through Park County that offer excellent fishing.
 North Tarryall Creek, Michigan Creek, Upper Fourmile Creek, Beaver Creek, and of course the Middle Fork and South Fork of the South Platte river.
 One of our favorite places is the Teter-Michigan Creek State Wildlife Area.
 There is a great 2-mile stretch of public water that has deep pools and some beaver ponds that provide sanctuary for Browns over 16 inches and Brook Trout at an average size of 8 to 10 inches.

 All in all, Park County has a great mix of all types of fishing, and if you get out there and explore a little, you will find your favorite secret spot all to yourself.
 Be sure to get your license from Colorado Parks and Wildlife and have fun!